How much wood's in a wood truck's hood?

 “I just want people to laugh and have a good time,” Morin said.
 “That’s all I care about.”

-The truck, however, won't be the last major project Morin works on this year, as he already has plans to take on another project — one he hopes will write his name in the record books.
+The truck, however, won’t be the last major project Morin works on this year.
+He already has plans to take on another project — one he hopes will write his name in the record books.

 “Build memories,” he said.
 “Build memories — not just trucks.”